History of Netheravon Airfield

 In good weather the soldiers at Larkhill were accommodated in tents pitched alongside the airfield.
 However, this was a temporary measure and they were soon moved to nearby Bulford Camp.
 From here they would travel to the airfield on a daily basis.
 Officers were quartered at the Bustard Inn, a few miles West of Larkhill.
 Despite these arrangements, it became clear that a new airfield with its own accommodation was needed.

-With the formation of The Royal Flying Corp (RFC) in 1912, the Company became No3 Squadron RFC.
+With the formation of The Royal Flying Corps (RFC) in 1912, the Company became No3 Squadron RFC.

 The area above Netheravon village was selected as the site for a new airfield because it was a clear, open area which was windy on most days.
 Also, there was a military camp close by which could be used during the construction period.
 Specifications were drawn up for five types of building for the airfield – aeroplane sheds, vehicle sheds, workshops, petrol stores and latrines.
 They were to be soundly but cheaply built.